List of Minder episodes

 This episode list gives brief descriptions and some other details of the episodes of the ITV television series Minder, set in contemporary London.

 The earliest episodes focus on Terry McCann (Dennis Waterman), a former professional boxer who has served time in jail and is determined not to return there.
 He finds himself in the orbit of Arthur Daley (George Cole), a middle-aged car salesman and self-described entrepreneur working on the edge of (and often beyond) the law in pursuit of a quick profit.
 Terry works for Arthur as an assistant/bodyguard (known as a 'minder') and is often loaned out by Arthur to work for others in a similar capacity.
 Over the course of the first three series, the focus of the show shifts so that the ever-scheming Arthur moves from being a supporting character to co-lead with Terry.

 Series 1–7 (first broadcast from 1979 to 1985, then in 1989) feature both Terry and Arthur.
 Two TV films were also made between series 6 and 7, broadcast on Christmas Day 1985 and Boxing Day 1988.
 Terry was written out of the show after series 7.

 Series 8–10 (first broadcast in 1991, 1993 and 1994) focus on Arthur Daley, older but no wiser, and his nephew Ray Daley (Gary Webster) as his new minder/assistant.

 Series 11 (first broadcast in 2009 on Channel 5) was a short-lived revival of the programme with a completely new cast.

-George Cole died on 5 August 2015, and Glynn Edwards (who played barman Dave Harris) on 23 May 2018.
-Following the death of Dennis Waterman on 8 May 2022, Gary Webster and Patrick Malahide are the only surviving members of the regular cast.
+Following the deaths of George Cole in 2015, Glynn Edwards in 2018 and Dennis Waterman in 2022, Gary Webster and Patrick Malahide are the two surviving cast members.